wp-plugins/signature-watermark/readme.txt

 = 1.3 =
-* Updated image size options to read image sizes from wordpress rather than a static list
+* Updated image size options to read image sizes from WordPress rather than a static list

 = 1.2 =